×

 What advice to expats in Bologna have about housing?

 "When looking for housing in Bologna, it is important to research the area thoroughly and make sure it is safe and secure.
 It is also important to consider the cost of living in the area, as prices can vary significantly.
 Additionally, it is important to be aware of the local laws and regulations regarding renting and leasing, as these can vary from place to place.
-Finally, it is important to be aware of the availability of public transportation, as this can make a big difference in terms of convenience and cost," remarked one expat in Bologna.
+Finally, it is important to be aware of the availability of public transportation, as this can make a big difference in terms of convenience and cost," said one expat living in Bologna.

 What are medical services in Bologna like?